Car Diagnostic Scanners Guide: Basics, Tips, Insights, and Expert Advice for Beginners

 Mobile App ScannerVariableBluetooth/Wi-FiEveryday users

-• Connect scanner to OBD-II port
+• Connect the scanner to the OBD-II port

-• Turn on vehicle ignition
+• Turn on the vehicle ignition

 • Retrieve diagnostic trouble codes

-• Interpret codes using software or manual
+• Interpret the codes using software or manuals

 • Perform necessary inspection or maintenance